Ripulvig18/Ad-Hoc-Analysis/README.md

 SQL Queries: Folder containing SQL scripts used to extract data.

-ad-hoc-report: Folder containing Power BI files with data visualizations.
+Ad-hoc-report.pbix: Folder containing Power BI files with data visualizations.

-ATLIQ HARDWARES: PowerPoint file showcasing insights and recommendations.
+ATLIQ HARDWARES.pptx: PowerPoint file showcasing insights and recommendations.

 How to Use